Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part2.md

 an open heart,
 and a taste for **living imperfection**.

----

 So if you hear a “wrong note” in one of my videos…

-> 🎐 …maybe it’s me doing something wrong!
+> maybe it’s me doing something wrong!
-> …or maybe it’s an echo from ancient Japan, inviting you to travel through time.
+> or maybe it’s an echo from ancient Japan, inviting you to travel through time.